-Renesas' phased array beamforming ICs enable cost-effective, next generation system solutions for 5G, Satcom and radar applications.
+Renesas Active Beamforming ICs for Phased Arrays enable cost-effective, next generation system solutions for 5G, Satcom and radar applications.
 Each beamforming IC contains multiple independently controlled active channels for element-level beam pattern shaping in electronically scanned array antennas (ESAs).
-The compact ICs are available in planar BGA or QFN packages enabling the realization of very low profile and small form factor phased array antennas with λ/2 element spacing.
-The ICs are available as transmit-only (Tx), receive-only (Rx) or transmit/receive (T/R) variants covering all of the popular 5G and Satcom frequency bands.
-Renesas' beamformer product line is rapidly expanding to keep up with the growing commercial demand for affordable phased array antennas.
+The compact ICs are available in planar BGA packages enabling the realization of very low profile and small form factor phased array antennas with λ/2 element spacing.
+Transmit-only (Tx), receive-only (Rx) or transmit/receive (TRx) ICs cover all of the popular 5G mmWave, Satcom and Radar frequency bands with product variants.
+Renesas’ beamformer product line is rapidly expanding to address the growing commercial demand for affordable phased array antennas.

 What is Phased Array Beamforming and Beam Steering?